 Diomedes Strikes Aphrodite

 Although Diomedes was the youngest of the Greek chieftains at Troy, he was highly respected as a military strategist and greatly feared as a warrior.
 Only the semi-divine Achilles exceeded him in battle.
-Whereas Achilles' sense of honor could not abide insult or wrong from any man, including the prideful high king, Agamemnon, Diomedes was of a more temperate character that allowed him to ignore the pettiness of Agamemnon, focusing instead, and always, on the best way to achieve the defeat of Troy.
+Whereas Achilles' sense of honor could not abide insult or wrong from any man, including the prideful high king, Agamemnon, Diomedes was of a more temperate character that allowed him to ignore the pettiness of Agamemnon.
+Diomedes focused instead, and always, on the best way to achieve the defeat of Troy.

 Yet even the steely Diomedes could succumb to rage in certain circumstances.
 In Book V of the Iliad, we are told how, having been inspired by the goddess Athena (some might call it possessed by her), Diomedes performs feats of unmatched martial valor (some might say he went berserk), overwhelming gods and men alike as he mows through the Trojan ranks.
-Although he retreats after three times attacking Apollo, the Greek god of the Sun, among other things (and also a Trojan partisan), Diomedes boldly confronts Ares and Aphrodite.
+Although he retreats after three times attacking Apollo, the Greek god of the Sun (and also a Trojan partisan), Diomedes boldly confronts Ares and Aphrodite.
 He vanquishes them both, wounding each and driving them from the field of battle in separate encounters.
 His set-to with Aphrodite is triggered when he first inflicts what appears to be a fatal wound on a Trojan hero, Aphrodite's mortal son, Aeneas.
 (And, oh yeah, Hera, the wife of Zeus, gets involved too.)
 In his "account" of the Iliad, Christopher Logue tells it this way:

 . . .